Gloria Steinem Gave Meghan Markle A Bracelet With A Special Message

-Earlier this week, Meghan Markle had feminist icon Gloria Steinem over, in her backyard in Montecito, California.
+Earlier this week, Meghan Markle had feminist icon Gloria Steinem over to her garden in Montecito, California.
 During the talk, which was recorded, the two discussed representation, doing what you love, and the importance of young people voting in this election.
 For the chat, Steinem wore her signature oversized glasses and all-black.
 Markle, on the hand, looked summery in a white T-shirt, striped Anine Bing trousers, and a big, straw hat courtesy of Janessa Leoné.
-It was the Duchess’ subtle choice of jewelry — that was gifted to her by Steinem! — that most caught our eye during their chat.
+It was the Duchess’ subtle choice of jewellery — that was gifted to her by Steinem! — that most caught our eye during their chat.

 Advertisement